FAQ

 How can I support the movement for a Plant Based Treaty?

 Make it yours!
 The treaty is for everyone.
-First of all endorse the treaty and pledge to help collect sign ups.
-Then visit our campaign hub, where we are producing as many resources as possible so you can take this on and add it to your campaigns.
+First, sign the treaty and pledge to help collect sign-ups.
+Then visit our city campaign to lobby your elected officials.

 Whether you are a student, or employee campaigning for a vegan canteen, a politician voting against animal agricultural subsidies, or an activist standing in front of a bulldozer trying to stop a forest being cleared for animal feed, you can be calling on your government to endorse the Plant Based Treaty.
 If we unite in our call to action, our voices are louder and have a greater impact.